xiangjiph/WBIM_public/WBIM/README.md

 1. `Postprocessing` contains the scripts and classes for image processing, asynchronous data processing, and data management.
 1. `Refractometer` contains the classes for controlling inline refractometer and adjusting solution index

+This pipeline is implemented in MATLAB 2021b on Win 10.
+ScanImage 2021.0.0 APIs are used for controlling multiphoton imaging.